Skip to content

 Why Your Maintenance Team Is Flying Blind (And How to Fix It)

 Most maintenance programs are built on assumptions.
 Scheduled service intervals assume wear happens at a predictable rate.
 Visual surface inspections assume that what's visible on the outside reflects what's happening inside.
-Experience-based judgment assumes that what failed last time will fail the same way next time.
+Industrial endoscopes exist to close that gap.

 The Problem with "Scheduled" Everything